PS6790/Cocktail-Finder-Mini-LP/readme.md

 ## Specifications

 1) Display UI with an explicit keyword cocktail search
-2) lickable random 'cocktail of the day' button
+2) Clickable random 'cocktail of the day' button
-3) Music player on navbar which plays/stops or skips between songs
+3) Music player on navbar which plays/stops/skips selected songs
 4) Click on cocktail to show ingredients and recipe

 ## Functionality